Valkyrie-Resistance/Netko/packages/brain/repository/README.md

 ## Usage

-This package is intended to be used as part of the Chad Chat monorepo.
+This package is intended to be used as part of the Netko monorepo.
 It is not meant to be consumed directly, but rather imported by the Brain service and other internal packages.

 ### Generating the Prisma Schema